frankiezeager/jekyll-now/about.md

 permalink: /about/
 ---

-My name is Frankie and I'm currently a data scientist at IBM Watson Health in Chicago, but this is my spot for writing on non work-related side projects and technical musings.
+My name is Frankie and I'm currently a data scientist at Avant in Chicago, but this is my spot for writing on non work-related side projects and technical musings.
 My resume is located [here](http://resume.zeager.xyz).

 ### Contact me